-- 1. Martin Leung, the defendant - 2.
-Nancy Fan
+- 1. Nathan Tang, the first defendant - 2.
+Manuel Wong, the second defendant

 You can assume:

 - 1. The witnesses will appear at trial in the order listed above; and - 2.
 For the purposes of the mini-trial, it is to be assumed that the evidence of all witnesses, other than those called, is to be, and has been, fully in accordance with their statements.